 McKeown, Farid and Charlton agree it’s hard to pick what will work in digital marketing, and what won’t.
 But that’s not necessarily a bad thing.
 There can be pleasant surprises.

 “Try a lot of stuff in those first three months,” says McKeown.
-“Tactics that you may have dismissed turn out to work very well.
+“Tactics that you may have dismissed might turn out to work very well.
 Cast your net wide and then work out which campaigns gave you the best return on investment”

-How much will digital marketing cost a small business?
+How much does digital marketing cost?

 Experimenting, learning, and improving can be rewarding.
 But it also costs money.
 So how much will you need to spend?